cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 On their way there, they disappeared into a dark Internet cloud.
 Marlene had no idea where the computers with these addresses were, what kind of computers they were.
 She thought for a moment and then opened a chat program.
-Her brother was online and she typed the three addresses with three question marks behind them.
+Her brother was online, and she typed the three addresses with three question marks behind them.
 Nothing else.
 After a few seconds, her brother disappeared.
 Without answering.